jasminetor/FPRC/README.md

 This command will run the performance results of all strategies on the msci dataset.
 The results are saved in the `./results/performance` folder.

-### Running 'heatmaps' of DMR strategy in all the dataset
+### Running 'heatmaps' of FPRC strategy in all the dataset

 The following two commands have the same effect.
 ```powershell